Family Educational Rights and Privacy Act of 1974

 6. Alumni records containing information about a student after he/she is no longer attending the university, and which do not relate to the person as a student.

-Annual Notification to Parents of Students & Currently Enrolled Eligible Students
+Annual Notification to Currently Enrolled Students

 The following is a list of the types of education records that Pacific Lutheran University maintains, their locations, and their custodians.